2.4. Socio-economic deprivation

 Source: English indices of deprivation 2019.

-Figure 9: Indices of Multiple Deprivation map of Bradford 2019
+Figure 11: Indices of Multiple Deprivation map of Bradford 2019

 Source: City of Bradford Metropolitan District Council, Intelligence Bulletin (4th October 2019).

 There are significant local socio-economic variations within the Bradford area.
 The data above does not reflect the differences at the local level within the Bradford district.
 The least deprived areas are mostly in the north of the district in Ilkley, Burley in Wharfedale, Menston, Bingley and rural villages around.
-Areas suffering from the highest levels of deprivation include the local areas in and around central Bradford such as Bradford Moor and Manningham and outlying Bradford housing estates - particularly Holme Wood, Ravenscliffe, Buttershaw and Allerton, and Keighley.
+Areas suffering from the highest levels of deprivation, include the local areas in and around central Bradford such as Bradford Moor and Manningham and outlying Bradford housing estates - particularly Holme Wood, Ravenscliffe, Buttershaw and Allerton and in Keighley.

 2.1.
 Diversity

-2.6.
+2.2.
 Skills, education and employment

 This section provides data on skill levels and educational outcomes in Bradford.
 This draws on data from the 2021 Census, and other sources highlighted, such as comparators with Yorkshire and The Humber.

-2.7.
-Health
+2.3 Health

 This section provides an overview of health data, addressing issues such as life expectancy, health outcomes, illness and wellbeing.
+Data in this section comes from the 2021 Census.

-2.9.
+2.5.
 Gaps in the data

-2.10.
+2.6.
 Opportunities

 Latest news and events